+Structural movemen t

+Repair category:

-Structural movement nt Repair category: Notes: There is no evidence of any significant structural movement affecting the house itself.
-There is evidence of settlement in the outbuildings noted both internally and externally but this is not inconsistent with buildings of this age and type and on the basis of a single inspection appears to be longstanding.
+Notes: There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

-Dampness, rot and infestation Repair category: 2 Notes: There is evidence of woodworm to flooring and roof timbers.
-It is likely that the woodworm is inactive, but this can only be confirmed by a Timber Specialist.
-Localised dampness was recorded in the wall linings adjacent to the fireplace in the Sittingroom.
+Dampness, rot and infestation Repair category: 3 Notes: Localised dampness was noted to be affecting wall finishes in the attic study.
+A leak from the hot water cylinder has resulted in decay to the chipboard base.
+There is evidence of woodworm to floor timbers.
+Whilst this is likely to be inactive, this can only be confirmed by a timber specialist.
 In a property of this age and type it is possible that there may be defects which are presently concealed by floor coverings, plasterwork and in areas which are presently inaccessible.
-It is recommended that a reputable timber/damp specialist firm be employed to carry out a detailed inspection of the entire subjects and thereafter implement all necessary remedial works under cover of long term guarantee.
+It is recommended that a reputable timber/damp specialist firm be employed to carry out a detailed inspection and thereafter implement all necessary remedial works under cover of long term guarantee.

 Chimney stacks

 Repair category:

-Notes: These appeared generally in fair condition consistent with age.
+Notes: These appeared generally in fair condition consistent with age and it was noted that repairs have been carried out in the past to the stonework.

-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
+Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
+Estimates for repairs or replacement are needed now.
+Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Roofing including roof space Repair category: 2 Notes: The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
-There is evidence of localised water ingress in the vicinity of the rear roof valley.
-Several displaced slates were evident and there are flat roofed coverings which will have a limited lifespan and can fail without warning.
-A Roofing Contractor should be instructed to inspect the property and undertake all necessary repairs.
 Roofs are prone to water penetration in extreme storms but it is not always possible for surveyors to identify this likelihood in good or dry weather.
 All slated roofs in particular should be inspected and repaired by reputable tradesmen on an annual basis and especially after storms.
-As stated in the dampness section, there is evidence of woodworm to roof timbers.
+There is a flat roof over the sun porch.
+Flat roofs do have a limited lifespan and can fail without warning.
+Insulation within the roof space over the extension requires to be improved.